ArthurChemov/Fitness_management_Ruby/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.2.0

-* System dependencies

 * Configuration

-* Database creation
+* Database system PostgreSQL

 * Database initialization

+  PGAdmin suggested to oversee this database

-* How to run the test suite
+* How to run the test suite: use Powershell suite or Unix system terminal to launch rails server

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...